ilijana123/skopje_marathon/README.md

 Git

-⚙️ Setup & Installation
+Setup and Installation
-1. Clone the Repository
+Clone the Repository
-Bash

 git clone https://github.com/ilijana123/skopje-marathon.git
 cd skopje-marathon

-2. Configure Environment Variables
+Configure Environment Variables

-Create a file named .env in the root directory of the project and paste the following configuration:
+Create a .env file in the root directory of the project and add the following configuration:

-Code snippet

 POSTGRES_DB=skopjemarathon
 POSTGRES_USER=postgres